kevL/yata/ReadMe.txt

 and pressing Enter or with right-click and Open on the contextmenu that appears, the files will open in separate instances of Yata if there is not a running instance of Yata.
 If there is one or more running instances of Yata they will open in the earliest instance.
-This is a .NET/Windows Explorer/OS limitation.
+This is a .NET/Windows Explorer/Windows OS limitation.

 IT IS HIGHLY RECOMMENDED TO OPEN ONLY ONE FILE AT A TIME FROM WINDOWS EXPLORER.
 To open multiple files from Windows Explorer reliably would require a special